Courses

 • Understand why treating the job search as a structured daily commitment changes everything about your results.

-How you run a job search is how you run any important project.
 The discipline of setting targets, tracking activity, working multiple channels simultaneously and staying consistent when results are slow is a professional skill in its own right.

-Most people also underinvest in their network until they need something from it.
 What you learn here about reaching out, keeping relationships warm and asking for help without making it transactional is useful far beyond this search.

 The job market will change.
 You may need to do this again.
 Next time it will be faster.